aspose-cells/Aspose.Cells-for-.NET/README.md

 Aspose.Cells for .NET can be used to build ASP.NET, Web Services, WinForms or other .NET applications for framework 2.0 or later on 32-bit and 64-bit operating systems.
 It also provides dedicated assemblies for Xamarin.Android (for native Android apps), Xamarin.iOS (for native iOS apps), COM (for pre-.NET technologies), Mono, and Windows Azure.

-## Getting Started with Aspose.Cells for .NET
+## Get Started with Aspose.Cells for .NET

 Are you ready to give Aspose.Cells for .NET a try?
 Simply execute `Install-Package Aspose.Cells` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.Cells for .NET and want to upgrade the version, please execute `Update-Package Aspose.Cells` to get the latest version.

-## Create XLSX Excel File from Scratch via C#
+## Create XLSX Excel File from Scratch

-You can execute below code snippet to see how Aspose.Cells API performs in your environment or check the [GitHub Repository](https://github.com/aspose-cells/Aspose.Cells-for-.NET) for other common usage scenarios.

 ```csharp
 // initiate an instance of Workbook